frasermarlow/tap-bls/README.md

 - *endyear* is when you want the series to end.
 If left blank it will default to the current year.  [ should be a year as a string - i.e. in quote marks ]

 The next three parameters are explained in more detail [on the BLS website](https://www.bls.gov/developers/api_signature_v2.htm#parameters)
-**THESE PARAMETERS HAVE NOT BEEN IMPLEMENTED AS OF YET AND WILL BE IGNORED!**

 Parameter |  description |  values accepted
 ----------|--------------|-----------------
 *calculations*  | provides 1,3,6 and 12 month changes in the data in both net and percentage format.
 If selected, these 6 additional datapoints will be included in separate columns. |   will accept "true" or "false"